12 Rude Money Habits You Need to Stop ASAP

 Don’t let your curiosity get the best of you.
 Asking someone how much their shoes, car, or diamond ring cost is one of the rudest money habits.
 Plus, it feels like a huge invasion of privacy.
 “Remember, they have no obligation to share with you how much they spent on their belongings and vice versa,” Tsai says.
 If you’re still extremely curious about the price range, open up Google.
 Remember that asking probing questions about money, and these 12 other rude conversation habits, are sure to turn off whomever you’re chatting up.

 There’s a time and a place to discuss money with friends and family.
 But Tsai warns to tread carefully since someone might be making way more or less money than you.
 “You never know what the other person is going through financially,” Tsai says.
 “Therefore, venting about your financial issues can end up making them feel worse, especially if they make less than you.”
-Money shouldn’t be a taboo topic to talk about but recognize that not everyone is going to be comfortable with that conversation.
+Money shouldn’t be a taboo topic to talk about, but recognize that not everyone is going to be comfortable with that conversation.
+Instead of complaining, let the gratitude flow by remembering all these free things that used to cost money.

 Making plans before budgeting